choutos/blogue-src/content/curriculum_for_self_learning.md

 Category: learning
 Slug: self-learning-curriculum
 Authors: choutos
-Summary: My strategy for self-learning
+Summary: How I design my own curriculum for Self-Learning.
+My simple strategy to keep track of everything and always have something ready to work on.

 After deciding to pursue a degree in Artificial Intelligence, and with my never-ending list of things I would like to learn, I resolved to teach myself using online resources.
 This is a first draft of the courses and resources I plan to use, it includes a variety of subjecs from basic to advance to get started in a myriad of topics.